 There have been several products over the years that have been used to repair pond liner leaks; however, they have been temporary fixes at best.
 First is patching and glue.
 Unfortunately many times the edges will fray and will peal up.
 Once that occurs it exposes the glue that will lose adhesion.
 Spray on applications from an aerosol can also have been attempted but again very short term fix.
 Expandable foam also has been tried and does keep a liner in place but as the earth below changes due to water getting underneath it will force the foam to move and ultimately bringing back your leak.

-An additional benefit of the PondPro 2000 is that you are also able to use it for joining seams.
-The reason PondPro 2000 is so successful is in its curing process.
-As the product dries small bubbles will come to the surface.
-This is the air that would be otherwise trapped between the pond liner and the PondPro 2000 coming to the surface and escaping.
-What is left is an airtight vapor tight seal so the existing pond liner and the PondPro2000 now becomes one with the pond liner.
-No other pond liner repair product in the world has that distinct characteristic.
+An additional benefit of the PondPro 2000 is that you are also able to use it for joining seams once you apply the butyl tape over the seams.
+The key reason PondPro 2000 is so successful is in the chemistry of the curing process.
+The product is catalyst based and if you were to take a cross section of this and look under a microscope you would essentially see small air bubbles come to the surface.
+This is the catalyst forcing up to the surface what would otherwise be trapped air.
+Once the Liquid EPDM cures it forms an airtight seal on your existing epdm membrane.
 This is the reason why PondPro2000 is backed by a 5 year unconditional product warranty.
 It is the only warranty of its kind in the industry.